Fraunhofer-AISEC/cmc/README.md

 ## Quick Start

-Refer to [Setup](./doc/setup.md) for instructions on how to setup, configure and run the CMC on various hardware platforms.
+Refer to [Setup](./doc/setup.md) for instructions on how to setup, build, configure and run the CMC on various hardware platforms.

 For a quick demo without installing software or requiring actual hardware, use Docker and the